Best Ocean Fishing Kayak

 US stats courstesy: americancanoe.org

-Sit-on-tops are also much more generous in the storage department.
+The best sit-on-top fishing kayaks are also much more generous in the storage department.
 If you're going out for a day's fishing, you need to bring quite a lot of gear.
 SOTs are generally more spacious.

 You can also recover much easier from a SOT, unless you are a very experienced kayaker.